akhtarmdsaad/tank-fight/README.md

-**Note:** It is made for mobile phones and are playable using pydroid3 app.
-Not suitable for PC.
 ## **Features**

 * **Intuitive Dual Joystick Controls:** Experience smooth and responsive tank movement with 360-degree aiming and firing controls, reminiscent of Mini Militia's familiar gameplay.